My Father's House (film)

 This is an English-speaking film because it was made for the American-Jewish audience.
 The budget was provided mainly from wealthy Jewish residents of Palestine and Americans, and the remainder from Zionist institutions.

 Plot

 David Halevy is a ten-year-old Holocaust survivor.
-He is separated from his father in Nazi-occupied Krakow.
+He is separated from his father in Nazi-occupied Kraków.
 His father has told him that they will meet in Palestine.
 After the war, David goes to Palestine, hoping that he will meet his father there.
 On the ship he befriends Miryam, who lost her family in an extermination camp.

 David is taken to Meir Shfeya youth village, but he cannot adapt and makes a journey to find his father.
 After a long journey he is told that his parents were both murdered in the Holocaust.